valentinolaurich/google-app-rating-prediction/README.md

 ## Project Overview
 - This project builds a predictive model to estimate app ratings based on various attributes from the Google Play Store dataset.
 - It involves data preprocessing, exploratory data analysis, outlier detection, feature engineering, and training a linear regression model.
-- The goal is to help Google identify promising apps for increased visibility in recommendations and search results
+- The goal is to help Google identify promising apps for increased visibility in recommendations and search results.

 ## Features
 - Data cleaning and preprocessing